July 6th, 2013

 That’s also why the “let them drink craft beer” response to this sort of article (some examples seen here) misses the point entirely.
 This isn’t about shitty beer getting worse, it’s how high capitalism destroys everything in its quest for high profits now.

-Categories: Life under Capitalism
+Categories: beer, Life under Capitalism

 August 22nd, 2012